MonashBI/nipype_arcana_workshop/README.md

 ## 3. Jupyter NBViewer

-All the notebooks (but not the slides) can be looked at via [Jupyter nbviewer](https://nbviewer.jupyter.org/github/MonashBI/nipype_arcana_workshop/blob/master/program.ipynb).
+All the notebooks can be looked at via [Jupyter nbviewer](https://nbviewer.jupyter.org/github/MonashBI/nipype_arcana_workshop/blob/master/program.ipynb).
 Like this you can see everything but cannot really interact with the scripts or run the code.